yinfff224/BiSF-Net/README.md

 </div>

 Please note that this method is currently under review.
-The full code, including pre-trained weights, will be released within one week after the paper is accepted.
+The full code will be released within one week after the paper is accepted.

 ## Overview
 <p align="center">